maxperutzlabs-ms/SiteToProteinNormalization_in_MultiplexProteomics/README.md

 # SiteToProteinNormalization_in_MultiplexProteomics
 An R implementation for site-to-protein normalization in MS2-based multiplex proteomics.
-By accounting for reporter ion interference, the workflow mitigates bias in site-to-protein normalized abundances arising from ratio compression effects.
+By accounting for reporter ion interference, the workflow mitigates bias in protein-normalized site relative abundances arising from ratio compression effects.
 Currently supports MaxQuant output only.